fedemartinm/lexical-minifier/README.md

 - Shortening property length to one character
 - Removing default values
 - Providing complete reversibility to the original state.

+### Testing

+Unit testing has been conducted to ensure the functionality and reliability of the code.
+The test-coverage also checks all the minifiers included in the package to guarantee that every aspect has been thoroughly tested and optimized for optimal performance.

 ### Example